 2018 Exiled Washington Post journalist Jamal Khashoggi was assassinated inside the Saudi consulate in Istanbul, triggering a diplomatic crisis for Saudi Arabia.

 2018 Macedonia and Greece reached a historic agreement in Macedonia naming dispute, in which the former was renamed in 2019 the ‘Republic of North Macedonia’.

 2018 China’s National People’s Congress voted to abolish presidential term limits, allowing Xi Jinping to rule for life.
 Xi is also the General Secretary of the Communist Party of China, the highest position without term limits.

 2018 Wedding of Prince Harry and Meghan Markle.

-2019 Christchurch mosque shootings kill 51 people, while a suicide bombing in Iran kills 41, and a series of bomb attacks in Sri Lanka kills 250.
+2019 Christchurch mosque shootings killed 51 people, while a suicide bombing in Iran killed 41, and a series of bomb attacks in Sri Lanka kills 250.

 2019 Abdelaziz Bouteflika resigns as President of Algeria

 2019 India revokes the special status of Jammu and Kashmir.